mssgill/lsst-dm-stack-dox/processccd.rst

 Saturation detection
 ---------------------

+This one is fairly straightforward -- it is finding the pixels that are saturated (have their potential wells full of charge).

-This one is fairly straightforward, most of the work is done in makeThresholdMask in isr.p
+Most of the work is done in makeThresholdMask i

 Saturation Correction